TDS2K5/tdotfiles/README.md

 ## Installation

-> This setup assumes you’re running Arch or an Arch-based distro with Hyprland already installed.
+> This setup assumes you’re running Arch with Hyprland already installed.

 1. Clone the repo:
    ```bash